 Click to hear guitar techniques scale patterns 31

 Diatonic Triads Pattern 2

-To push yourself further, you can work on saying each triad as you play through the scale.
+To push yourself further, work on saying each triad as you play through the scale.

-You don’t have to say each triad to benefit technically from this exercise.
+You don’t have to say each triad to benefit from this exercise.

-Learning a bit of theory within your scale patterns practice will go a long way to opening up your fretboard and increasing your knowledge of music theory techniques at the same time.
+Learning theory with your scale patterns opens up your fretboard and increases your knowledge of music theory at the same time.